tcarland/mysql-ansible/README.md

 version chosen (currently 5.1.46) has been tested with a large number of environments and works well with both older MySQL 5.5 and the currently deploying MySQL 5.7.
-The latter is the preferred version of MySQL most compatible with the larger application ecosystem and is still the best version for many projects (including Apache Hive).
+The latter is the preferred version of MySQL most compatible with the larger (hadoop) application ecosystem and is still the best version for compatability across many projects (namely Apache Hive).

 The connector is installed manually, primarily to avoid pulling in RPM dependencies that may not be desired by this playbook.
-Namely, or most importantly, we do NOT wish to install Java from within this playbook based simply by the connector rpm dependency.
+Most importantly, we do NOT install the Java JDK from this playbook, which might also occur by trying use the system package repository.